openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 happen in classic OAuth flows and are not mitigated by the use of "nonce" or state.
-However, for this (relatively weak) attack to succeed, a (relatively strong) attacker with access to the communication between the Verifier and the wallet is required.
-The likelihood of a successful attack can be reduced when, for the wallet, claimed URLs are used and custom schemes and endpoints on localhost addresses are avoided.
+However, for this (relatively weak) attack to succeed, a (relatively strong) attacker with access to the communication between the Verifier and the Wallet is required.
+The likelihood of a successful attack can be reduced when, for the Wallet, claimed URLs are used and custom schemes and endpoints on localhost addresses are avoided.

-Note: An additional encryption of the request to the wallet at the application layer would not prevent this attack as the attacker could still replay the encrypted request to the wallet.
+Note: An additional encryption of the request to the Wallet at the application layer would not prevent this attack as the attacker could still replay the encrypted request to the Wallet.

 **PROBLEM:** If no holder binding is used, right now, there is no way to transport the nonce.
 I.e., an attacker might inject a presentation.
 In